meanderinghuman/AgriRecoNet/README.md

 XGBoost

-Artificial Neural Network (ANN, Keras/TensorFlow)
+Artificial Neural Network (ANN)

-🧪 Results
+📈 Results & Evaluation
+The models were evaluated based on their accuracy on the test set.

 Model	Accuracy (%)
 Naive Bayes	99.64
 Random Forest	99.45